ssp21/ssp21-spec/ssp21.md

 ##### Handshake Begin Reply

-The responder replies to *Handshake Begin Request* by sending *Handshake Begin Reply*, unless an error occurs in which case it responds with *Reply Handshake Error*.
+The responder replies to *Handshake Begin Request* by sending *Handshake Begin Reply*, unless an error occurs in which case it responds with *Handshake Error Reply*.

 ```
 message HandshakeBeginReply {